-Armed with Ardoq: Show the CIO the Importance of Enterprise Architecture
+Armed with Ardoq: Show the Importance of Enterprise Architecture to Your CIO

 Engaging the wider organization is important for EA efforts to succeed, but the CIO makes decisions and moves projects forward—or blocks them.
 Working closely with them and speaking their language is, therefore, key to making headway as an Enterprise Architect.
 To win them over on EA’s value, remember to: